 Consultation to have a say on the draft Housing and Local centres strategy documents has occurred in three phases and over a 2 year period.
 This third phase of consultation was held between 5 February and 16 April 2019 and included opportunities to participate in surveys or attend local Drop-In sessions or Roundtable consultation activities to view the plans or talk about the proposals in more detail.

-All submissions has now been reviewed and an Independent report on feedback was released in August 2019.
+All submissions were reviewed and an Independent report on feedback was released in August 2019.
 Previous reports are located further below.